Boundary Value Problems for Dirac Operators on Graphs

-We carry the index theory for manifolds with boundary of Bär and Ballmann over to first order differential operators on metric graphs.
-This results in an elegant proof for the index of such operators.
+\Abstract{We carry the index theory for manifolds with boundary of B\"ar and Ballmann over to first order differential operators on metric graphs.
+This approach results in a short proof for the index of such operators.
 Then the self-adjoint extensions and the spectrum of the Dirac operator on the complex line bundle are studied.
-We also introduce two types of boundary conditions for the Dirac operator, whose spectrum encodes information of the underlying topology of the graph.
+We also introduce two types of boundary conditions for the Dirac operator, whose spectrum encodes information of the underlying topology of the graph.}